Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Network Optimization via Generative Diffusion Models

 Unlike GANs that generate samples from a latent vector in a single forward pass through the Generator network~\cite{gui2021review}, GDMs utilize a denoising network to iteratively converge to an approximation of a real sample $x \sim q(x)$ over a series of estimation steps \cite{10172151}, where $q(x)$ is the data distribution.
 This unique design has made GDMs emerge as a powerful tool in the field of generative modeling~\cite{zhang2023text}.

 As shown in Fig.~\ref{visio}, the underlying principle of GDMs is simple.
 With an initial input, GDMs progressively introduce Gaussian noise through a series of steps, i.e., the forward diffusion process, which generates the targets for the denoising neural network.
 Subsequently, the neural network is trained to reverse the noising process and recover the data and content~\cite{ho2020denoising}.
 The reverse diffusion process allows for the generation of new data.
-We explain the detailed process with an example of image generation for illustration.
+In the following, we show the mechanisms of forward diffusion and reverse denoising processes, utilizing an original data point ${\bm{x}}_0$, e.g., network solution or signal matrices, as our exemplar.